Tobi Adewole

-Oluwatobiloba "Tobi" A. Adewole (born October 14, 1995) is an American professional soccer player who currently plays as a centre-back for RW Koblenz in the Regionalliga Südwest.
+Oluwatobiloba "Tobi" A. Adewole (born October 14, 1995) is an American professional soccer player who played as a center-back for USL League One club Charlotte Independence.

 Career

 Born in Cheverly, Maryland, Adewole played for various youth soccer clubs, namely Olney BGC, Bethesda SC, and Potomac SC.
-In 2013, Adewole enrolled at George Washington University, where he played for the college's soccer team, the George Washington Colonials.
-While at college, Adewole also played for the Jersey Express of the USL Premier Development League in 2016, playing four matches.
+In 2013, Adewole enrolled at George Washington University, where he played for his college's soccer team, the George Washington Colonials.
+While at college, he also played four matches for the Jersey Express of the USL Premier Development League in 2016.

 Pittsburgh Riverhounds

 On January 9, 2017, Adewole signed a one-year deal with the Pittsburgh Riverhounds of the United Soccer League after impressing then-head coach Dave Brandt in an open trial.

 Adewole made his professional debut on July 4, starting for the Riverhounds in their 1–3 loss against Charlotte Independence.
-The next season, on April 14, 2018, Adewole scored his first professional goal in a 1–0 victory over Ottawa Fury FC at Highmark Stadium.
+The next season, on April 14, 2018, he scored his first professional goal in a 1–0 victory over Ottawa Fury FC at Highmark Stadium.

 During the 2019 season, Adewole started almost every match for the Riverhounds, forming a formidable partnership with Joseph Greenspan and Thomas Vancaeyezeele in defense.
 He scored his first goal of the season on March 23 against Swope Park Rangers, his 71st-minute goal being the equalizer in a 2–2 game.

 In December 2019, it was announced that Adewole was out of contract with the Riverhounds.